-The Board is the governing body of Company Directors.
-Its powers are set out in Company Directors' Constitution and Board Charter.
-The Charter is regularly reviewed by the Board.
+The Board is responsible for the overall corporate governance of Company Directors.
+Its powers are referred to in Company Directors' Constitution.
+The objectives and responsibilities are set out in the Board Charter.
+The Board Charter is regularly reviewed by the Board.
 The adoption of any proposed changes to the Constitution is subject to the approval of the membership at a general meeting.
-The Constitution and the Board Charter are available on Company Directors' website: companydirectors.com.au.
+The Constitution and the Board Charter are available on Company Directors' website: companydirectors.com.au